AnalyticsDevStudio/Getting_Cleaning_Data/CodeBook.md

 Identifiers:

 Subject - The ID of the test subject
-Sctivity - The type of activity performed when the corresponding measurements were taken
+Activity - The type of activity performed

 Measurements: